IMPORTANT UPDATE: On May 17, 2023, settlement checks were mailed to eligible claimants.

-NOTICE OF PROPOSED CLASS ACTION SETTLEMENT AND FINAL APPROVAL HEARING
+NOTICE OF A CLASS ACTION SETTLEMENT AND FINAL APPROVAL HEARING

 IF (1) YOU ARE A FLORIDA HEALTH CARE PROVIDER WHO HOLDS AN ASSIGNMENT OF BENEFITS OF A GEICO INSURANCE POLICY FROM AN INDIVIDUAL INSURED BY ONE OF THE GEICO COMPANIES; AND,